 Cooperation in education and training

-From its enlargement contribution Switzerland has funded a scientific partnership programme between the German-speaking Andrássy University and the University of St Gallen, as well as a scholarship programme to allow Hungarian scientists to work at Swiss universities.
+From its enlargement contribution, Switzerland funded a scientific partnership programme between the German-speaking Andrássy University and the University of St Gallen, and a scholarship programme for Hungarian academics to study at Swiss universities.

-Scholars and artists from Hungary can apply to the State Secretariat for Education, Research and Innovation SERI for Swiss Government Excellence Scholarships.
+Researchers and artists from Hungary can apply to the State Secretariat for Education, Research and Innovation (SERI) for a Swiss Government Excellence Scholarship.